 c.
 There is still a son of Jonathan who is lame in his feet: We first learned of Mephibosheth in 2 Samuel 4:4.
 It tells us that this son of Jonathan was made lame in his feet from an accident when they heard that his father Jonathan and his grandfather Saul died in battle.

 i.
 We should remember why Mephibosheth's nurse gathered the boy and fled in haste at the news of Saul and Jonathan's death.
 She rightly feared that the leader of a new royal dynasty would execute every potential heir of the former dynasty (2 Samuel 4:4).

 d.
 A son of Jonathan: This means that according to the prior dynasty of Saul, Mephibosheth had the right to the throne.
 He was a son of the first-born son of the king, and other potential heirs were dead.
 In a political sense David could see Mephibosheth as a rival or a threat.

 i.
 Later in 2 Samuel 16:5-8 we see a man named Shimei who was a partisan for the house of Saul against David.
 There were at least a few in Israel who felt that the house of Saul should still reign over the nation and that David shouldn't be king.
 Mephibosheth might draw upon these partisans and develop a rival following.

 ii.
 Ishbosheth was Mephibosheth's uncle, and he waged a bloody war against David for the throne of Israel.
 There was at least an outside chance that Mephibosheth might do the same.

 e.
 He is in the house of Machir the son of Ammiel: This speaks of Mephibosheth's low station in life.
-He doesn't even have his own house.
-Instead, he lives in the house of another man.
+He didn't even have his own house.
+Instead, he lived in the house of another man.

 1. (5-6) Mephibosheth makes a humble appearance before David.